 1. An Introduction

-This should set the topic you propose to study within a broader social scientific context in between half a page and one full page.
+This should set the topic you propose to study within a broader interdisciplinary (including literary, humanistic and social scientific) context in between half a page and one full page.

 2. A Review of the Pertinent Scholarly Literature